Evaluation & Treatment: Psychosocial Domain

 Authored by: Elizabeth Clawson, MS, PhD, LCP, HSPP, and Feeding Matters

-Pediatric feeding disorders often leave family members and caregivers feeling confused and frustrated.
+Pediatric feeding disorder often leave family members and caregivers feeling confused and frustrated.
 Family and friends cannot see or appreciate what the infant or child is experiencing.
 Parents are often accused of not parenting their child well and are told that the child is just behaving badly.
 Parents may feel rejected by the child.
 This has a significant impact on parent–child relationships.
 In addition, parents are frequently given conflicting advice about how to feed their child.
 Overall, this leads to a lot of stress for the entire family.

 When children are struggling to eat, behavior is their way of communicating that something may not be working the way it should.
 This is also how they show their like or dislike for certain food.
 These struggles may be caused by sensory feedback, their skills for managing food in their mouth, or the responses they received from a caregiver.
 Persistent feeding disorders often lead to children learning strategies to avoid eating.

 Parents, caregivers, and medical professionals need to be tireless, observant, and clever enough to figure out the intent and function of the communication.
 An increase in confidence results in mealtimes that are based on trust between parents and their children.
 Positive eating experiences build internal motivation, which leads to long-term success.

 When You Should Be Concerned

 Below is a sample of warning signs associated with pediatric feeding disorder.
 For a more comprehensive list based on your child’s age, please visit our Infant and Child Feeding Questionnaire© page.

 - Significant weight loss not explained by any general medical or physiological condition

 - One month or more of weight loss or failure to gain weight caused by a failure to eat

 - When lack of food or the presence of a mental disorder does not better explain the feeding struggle

 - Mealtimes are stressful and create family conflict